garikAsplund/garik.codes/src/routes/blog/Space.md

 After that moonshot--get it?--the tide turned once more back to risk aversion in a serious way.

 The Space Shuttle had a handful of radiation-hardened (rad-hard) IBM computers that weren't too performant but boy were they reliable and redundant.
+Radiation is a problem for computers in space because it can change 0s to 1s and vice versa.
+Typical rad-hard computers are a generation or two behind when it comes to specs, but they can withstand a million times the fatal dose of radiation for humans.

 There were 4 of the same computers with the exact same software that called the shots by voting.
 If for any reason the 4 computers weren't working, there was a separate fifth computer to take the helm.

 The computers ran on a more or less proprietary programming language, [HAL/S](https://en.wikipedia.org/wiki/HAL/S), and not a lot of change happened for three decades.
 That was kinda the whole point.
 In a codebase with 420,000 lines of code, there was [a single error](https://www.fastcompany.com/28121/they-write-right-stuff).
 Yes, you read that right.